jhn322/kometa-config/config/README.md

 # Collection categories

+Feel free removing any unwanted collections/overlays as there are many by simply deleting the file path from your config file or by deleting them individually inside each yml file.

 **Collections** are created for each library for different purposes and categories while also showing up on your home screen dynamically.
 From Movie series, trending, top rated, genres and much more.

 **Anime:**